Personalize the user experience

 Users who have administrator privileges can also manage personalizations for other users on the Personalization page.
 This page has four tabs:

-- Clear – You can clear page or workspace personalizations for one or more users.
-First, select the page or workspace to clear personalizations for.
-Next, select individual users in the list of all users, or filter by a specific role and then select users in that role.
-After you've selected both a page or workspace and users, click Clear.
-All personalizations that the selected users have applied to the selected page or workspace are cleared.
+- Clear – You can clear all personalizations for a page or workspace for one or more users.
+First select a page or workspace to see a list of the users who have personalized it.
+Then select the users who should have personalizations for that page or workspace cleared, and select Clear.
+All personalizations that the selected users have applied to the selected page or workspace are deleted.
 This action can't be undone.
-However, if the page or workspace has a saved personalization, that personalization can be re-imported.
+However, if a personalization was saved for the page or workspace, that personalization can be reimported.

 Personalization of inventory dimensions

 When you personalize the setup of inventory dimensions on a page, consider the settings that have been created by using the Display dimension option.
 For example, you use personalization to hide a column for the Batch number inventory dimension, but the column appears the next time that the page is opened.
 This behavior occurs because the Dimension display settings control the inventory dimension columns that are shown.

 The Dimension display settings apply across all pages and override any personalized setup of inventory dimension fields on individual pages.